×

 What is a typical expat home or apartment like in San Pedro?

 "A typical expat home or apartment in San Pedro, is often located near the beach, offering stunning views of the Caribbean Sea.
 These homes are usually designed to blend in with the tropical environment, featuring bright colors and open layouts to allow for natural light and air circulation.
 They often have spacious living areas, modern kitchens, and comfortable bedrooms.
 Many homes also come with outdoor spaces like balconies or patios, perfect for relaxing and enjoying the warm weather.
 Some luxury apartments may even have access to shared amenities like swimming pools, gyms, and barbecue areas.
 Despite the tropical setting, these homes are equipped with modern conveniences such as air conditioning, internet access, and cable TV.
-They are often located within walking distance to local shops, restaurants, and other amenities, making them convenient for daily living," explained one expat living in San Pedro, Belize.
+They are often located within walking distance to local shops, restaurants, and other amenities, making them convenient for daily living," remarked one expat who made the move to San Pedro.

 What is the average cost of housing in San Pedro?